 The Maroon Bells Guided Bus Tours started in 1977 after it was recognized that the beautiful roadside wildflowers were dying and that the overhanging Aspen trees were being choked to death.
 It was then that the problems of automobile air pollution, inconsiderate drivers, and very fragile high altitude mountain terrain had to be addressed.
 The Roaring Fork Transportation Authority worked with the National Forest Service to prevent the complete closure of the road to the Maroon Bells.
 To this end a bus service was initiated during the peak hours and months.
 The road was closed to private cars from 7:30am to 5pm with the exception of handicap vehicles and those with 12 passengers or more.
 Since the buses have been in use the trees and flowers have substantially recovered from the damage the heavy car traffic had created and the valley is therefore still available for recreational use.
 We thank you for your cooperation.

-The Maroon Bells Bus service is a guided tour that runs every day starting June 11 through Labor Day and on Fridays, Saturdays and Sundays in the fall.
+The Maroon Bells Bus service is a guided tour that runs every day starting June 11 through October 1.
 All buses depart from Aspen Highlands Ski Area.
 There is plenty of parking at Aspen Highlands (click here for pricing) or you can take the free Castle Maroon Bus from Rubey Park to reach Aspen Highlands.
 Your driver/tour guide will point out areas of interest and geographical features, describe the wildlife, and tell you some of the area’s history on your way to the Maroon Bells.
 When you arrive at Maroon Lake at the base of the Bells you may depart the bus and return on any later bus, affording you the opportunity to hike, take a ACES guided nature tour from 10:15am to 1:15pm, picnic (there are no food vendors at the Maroon Bells), take pictures or have a moment of solitude.
 One should be sure to bring a jacket (afternoon thunder showers are common), walking or hiking shoes and of course a camera.

 Scenic Gondola Rides